ConceptMaster: Multi-Concept Video Customization on Diffusion Transformer Models Without Test-Time Tuning: ConceptMaster

 \textbf{Visual Concept Representation Extraction.} To enable the model to process multiple concepts with high fidelity, we need to obtain reasonable visual representation from the concept images $ \{ X_i | i = 1 \ldots N\}$.
 We opt to use the CLIP image encoder $\mathcal{E}_{img}$~\cite{radford2021learning} to extract the last layer output as dense visual tokens with shapes $16\times16\times768$, \ie, $\{f_i | f_i = \mathcal{E}_{img}(X_i), i = 1 \ldots N\}$.
 These tokens have demonstrated more complete visual representation of image conditions~\cite{ye2023ip, shi2024instantbooth, wei2023elite}.
 However, directly applying these dense visual tokens in diffusion generation often achieves inadequate alignment with representation space of diffusion models, results in unsatisfactory visual fidelity.
 To prevent such trivial visual conditions injection and achieve better alignment with the diffusion transformer context, we integrate a learnable Q-Former architecture $\mathcal{Q}$, which comprises stacked cross-attention layers and FFN~\cite{li2023blip, li2024blip, xing2025dynamicrafter}.
 We utilize the dense visual tokens as a key-value corpus and employ the Q-Former to query these tokens $\{x_i | x_i = \mathcal{Q}(f_i), i = 1 \ldots N\}$, thereby extracting comprehensive visual semantic representation.

-\textbf{Decoupling Intra-Pair Embeddings.} After obtaining the appropriate visual representation, we integrate the corresponding text labels to create multi-modal concept representation.
+\textbf{Decoupling Intra-Pair Embeddings.} After obtaining the appropriate visual representation, we integrate the corresponding text labels to create visual-text aligned concept representation.
 While previous works~\cite{xiao2024fastcomposer, li2024photomaker} directly combine the visual representation with the corresponding word from the caption embedding $c_{text} = \mathcal{E}_{\text{text}}(T)$, we hope to fully leverage the textual label information associated with related image to enhance the representation specific to each concept.
 Therefore, unlike these approaches, we employ T5-encoder $\mathcal{E}_{T5}$ to encode each concept label individually to obtain the text representation $\{y_i | y_i = \mathcal{E}_{T5}(Y_i), i = 1 \ldots N\}$.
 Subsequently, we introduce the Decouple Attention Module (DAM) to fuse each pair of the visual and text label embedding $\{(x_i, y_i) | i = 1 \ldots N\}$.
 The DAM operation can be formulated as:

 where $W_Q$, $W_K$, and $W_V$ are projection matrices, $d$ is the embedding dimension, and FFN is a two-layer multi-layer perceptron (MLP) with \textit{GLUE}~\cite{wang2018glue} as the middle activation function.
-With the designed DAM, every visual representation could integrate its corresponding textual label to serve as the multi-modal representation for the diffusion transformer models.
+The residual connection~\cite{he2016deep} is existed in both attention and MLP layers.
+With the designed DAM, every visual representation could integrate its corresponding textual label to serve as the visual-text aligned representation for the diffusion transformer models.

 \textbf{Composite Multi-Concept Representation Injection.} After obtaining the multi-modal representation of each pair $\{ c_i | i=1 \ldots N\}$, we firstly concatenate all concept embeddings into a composite one, where $D$ is the dimension of concept embedding: